nbgit10/ayto_solver/README.md

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE SEASON 4 VIP GERMANY AFTER EPISODE 4:</summary>
+<summary>SPOILER ARE YOU THE ONE SEASON 4 VIP GERMANY AFTER EPISODE 16:</summary>

 Proposed solution:

-- Tim and Asena
+- Tim and Linda + Dana
-- Lucas and Jennifer
+- Lucas and Tara
 - Nicola and Laura L
-- Lars and Nadia + Dana
+- Lars and Jennifer
-- Khan and Emmy
+- Khan and Nadia
-- Chris and Tara
+- Chris and Emmy ✅
-- Alex and Laura
+- Alex and Gabriela
-- Marc Robin and Linda
+- Marc Robin and Laura
-- Ozan and Anastassua
+- Ozan and Anastassia ✅
-- Antonino and Gabriela
+- Antonino and Asena

-We note that this solution is a random guess since we do not have a lot of information available.
-We expect more meaningful results after about episode 10.

 </details>